 5 amazing things to do at El Paredon Guatemala + how to get there and useful tips!

-El Paredon is the most popular beach town on the Guatemalan Pacific Coast and has made a name for itself as one of the top surfing destinations in Central America, if you know about it, of course.
+El Paredon is Guatemala’s most popular beach town on the Pacific Coast and a hidden gem among surfing destinations in Central America—if you’ve heard about it, of course.

-I have been to El Paredon Guatemala twice on my trips to the country and in this post, I will tell you what are my thoughts about this sleepy beach town and how to get from Antigua to El Paredon.
+I’ve visited El Paredon twice during my trips to Guatemala, and in this post, I’ll share my experiences, thoughts, and tips for traveling from Antigua to El Paredon.

 However, I have to say that after visiting Monterrico a few days later (which is supposed to be a more popular Guatemala Beach destination), El Paredon suddenly became one of the most beautiful places on earth.
 I realized it’s all a matter of perspective and expectations.